ixjf/MSIRGB/README.md

  6. Run MSIRGB.exe.
 It'll ask you for administrator privileges.
 This is required to access the hardware.

 # Motherboard support
- MSIRGB should **theoretically** work with the following motherboards:
- - MSI B450I GAMING PLUS AC
- - MSI B350I PRO AC
- - MSI A320M GAMING PRO
- - MSI B350M GAMING PRO
- - MSI A320M GRENADE
- - MSI B450M PRO-VDH
- - MSI B450M BAZOOKA
- - MSI X470 GAMING PRO CARBON AC
- - MSI X470 GAMING M7 AC
- - MSI X470 GAMING PLUS
- - MSI X470 GAMING PRO
- - MSI Z370 OC GAMING
- - MSI Z370 GAMING PLUS
- - MSI Z370M MORTAR
- - MSI Z370 PC PRO
- - MSI Z370-A PRO
- - MSI Z370 GAMING PRO CARBON AC
- - MSI Z370 GAMING PRO AC
- - MSI Z270 SLI PLUS
- - MSI Z270 KRAIT GAMING
- - MSI Z270 GAMING PRO
- - MSI Z270 GAMING M7
- - MSI Z270 TOMAHAWK
- - MSI H270 TOMAHAWK ARTIC
- - MSI Z299M-A PRO
- - MSI X299 RAIDER
- - MSI X399 GAMING PRO CARBON AC
- - MSI X399 SLI PLUS

- Other MSI motherboards may be supported.
-See the next section for the list of all motherboards reported to be working with MSIRGB.

-# Reported working motherboards

- **It is still possible to use this program with any motherboard that isn't listed here or in section [Motherboard support](#motherboard-support), but do it at your own risk.**

-## Reported working from section [Motherboard support](#motherboard-support)
- - MSI B450I GAMING PLUS AC
- - MSI Z270 GAMING M7
- - MSI X470 GAMING PRO
- - MSI X470 GAMING PLUS

- ## Reported working but not on the list from section [Motherboard support](#motherboard-support)
- - MSI B350 TOMAHAWK
- - MSI B450 TOMAHAWK
- - MSI B350 GAMING PLUS
- - MSI B350 PC MATE
- - MSI A320M BAZOOKA
- - MSI B250M MORTAR
- - MSI B350M MORTAR ARTIC
- - MSI B350 KRAIT GAMING
- - MSI X370 KRAIT GAMING
- - MSI B350M MORTAR
- - MSI B350M PRO-VDH
- - MSI B450M BAZOOKA V2
- - MSI Z270 GAMING M3
- - MSI H270 GAMING PRO CARBON
- - MSI B350M BAZOOKA
- - MSI B250M GAMING PRO
- - MSI B350 GAMING PRO CARBON
- - MSI B450 GAMING PLUS
- - MSI B450 TOMAHAWK MAX
- - MSI B250M BAZOOKA
- - MSI H370 GAMING PLUS
- - MSI Z270 GAMING M6 AC
- - MSI Z270 GAMING M5

- ## Reported working but colours are reversed (fix in v2.2.1.3)
- - MSI B450M MORTAR TITANIUM
- - MSI B450M MORTAR
- - MSI B450M BAZOOKA PLUS
+ *This is not an exhaustive list of all motherboards supported by MSIRGB.
+There may be others not listed here that also work.
+It may also be the case that some of these aren't actually supported.
+Running MSIRGB on an unsupported motherboard and ignoring the warning message on startup may lead to damage to your data or the motherboard.
+Do it at your own risk.*

+ - B450I GAMING PLUS AC (works)
+ - X470 GAMING PLUS (works)
+ - X470 GAMING PRO (works)
+ - Z270 GAMING M7 (works)
+ - B450 TOMAHAWK (works)
+ - B450 TOMAHAWK MAX (works)
+ - H370 GAMING PLUS (works)
+ - B450M MORTAR (works)
+ - B450M MORTAR TITANIUM (works)
+ - B450M BAZOOKA PLUS (works)
+ - B250M MORTAR (works)
+ - B350M PRO-VDH (works)
+ - B450M BAZOOKA V2 (works)
+ - B450 GAMING PLUS (works)
+ - B250M BAZOOKA (works)
+ - Z270 GAMING M6 AC (works)
+ - Z270 GAMING M5 (works)
+ - B350 TOMAHAWK (works, but will give warning message on start)
+ - B350 GAMING PLUS (works, but will give warning message on start)
+ - B350 PC MATE (works, but will give warning message on start)
+ - A320M BAZOOKA (works, but will give warning message on start)
+ - B350M MORTAR ARTIC (works, but will give warning message on start)
+ - B350 KRAIT GAMING (works, but will give warning message on start)
+ - X370 KRAIT GAMING (works, but will give warning message on start)
+ - B350M MORTAR (works, but will give warning message on start)
+ - Z270 GAMING M3 (works, but will give warning message on start)
+ - H270 GAMING PRO CARBON (works, but will give warning message on start)
+ - B350M BAZOOKA (works, but will give warning message on start)
+ - B250M GAMING PRO (works, but will give warning message on start)
+ - B350 GAMING PRO CARBON (works, but will give warning message on start)
+ - B350I PRO AC (untested, should work)
+ - A320M GAMING PRO (untested, should work)
+ - B350M GAMING PRO (untested, should work)
+ - A320M GRENADE (untested, should work)
+ - B450M PRO-VDH (untested, should work)
+ - B450M BAZOOKA (untested, should work)
+ - Z370 OC GAMING (untested, should work)
+ - Z370 GAMING PLUS (untested, should work)
+ - Z370M MORTAR (untested, should work)
+ - Z370 PC PRO (untested, should work)
+ - Z370-A PRO (untested, should work)
+ - Z370 GAMING PRO CARBON AC (untested, should work)
+ - Z370 GAMING PRO AC (untested, should work)
+ - Z270 SLI PLUS (untested, should work)
+ - Z270 KRAIT GAMING (untested, should work)
+ - Z270 GAMING PRO (untested, should work)
+ - Z270 TOMAHAWK (untested, should work)
+ - H270 TOMAHAWK ARTIC (untested, should work)
+ - Z299M-A PRO (untested, should work)
+ - X299 RAIDER (untested, should work)
+ - X399 GAMING PRO CARBON AC (untested, should work)
+ - X399 SLI PLUS (untested, should work)
+ - X299M GAMING PRO CARBON AC (untested, should work)
+ - Z270 XPOWER GAMING TITANIUM (untested, should work)
+ - H270 GAMING M3 (untested, should work)
+ - B250M MORTAR ARTIC (untested, should work)
+ - B250M PRO-VDH (untested, should work)
+ - B250 PC MATE (untested, should work)
+ - H270 PC MATE (untested, should work)
+ - 7A78 (revision >1.x, untested, should work)
+ - B250M BAZOOKA OPT BOOST (untested, should work)
+ - H310M PRO-VL (untested, should work)
+ - B360M MORTAR TITANIUM (untested, should work)
+ - B360M PRO-VDH (untested, should work)
+ - B360M BAZOOKA (untested, should work)
+ - H310M PRO-VHL (untested, should work)
+ - 7B30 (untested, should work)
+ - B360I GAMING PRO AC (untested, should work)
+ - MPG Z390 GAMING PLUS (untested, should work)
+ - MPG Z390I GAMING EDGE AC (untested, should work)
+ - MAG Z390M MORTAR (untested, should work)
+ - Z390-A PRO (untested, should work)
+ - Z390 PLUS? / 7C22 (untested, should work)
+ - 7C24 (untested, should work)
+ - 7C01 (untested, should work)
+ - B365M PRO-VDH (untested, should work)
+ - B450A-PRO (untested, should work)
+ - B450 GAMING PLUS MAX (untested, should work)
+ - B450-A PRO MAX (untested, should work)
+ - B450M GAMING PLUS (untested, should work)
+ - B350M PRO-VDH (untested, should work)
+ - B450M PRO-VDH MAX (untested, should work)
+ - B450M PRO-VDH PLUS (untested, should work)
+ - X470 GAMING PLUS MAX (untested, should work)
+ - B450M MORTAR MAX (untested, should work)

  # How to build
  1. Install Visual Studio 2017 (any edition) with C++ desktop development tools, C# and WPF support, and Blend for .NET.
 The project is currently set to use the Windows 10 SDK build 17663, but it should work with any other.